Engage gives you the possibility to find and display the messages, comments, users, and important keywords that are most relevant to your workflow.

 Creating a feed from search

-When you run a search query in Engage, the results will be displayed on the page.
-The resulting number displays the number of conversations where your keyword(s) appears.
+When you run a search query in Engage, the conversation results that contain your search term(s) will be returned.

-You will be prompted with a question underneath the first column to save your feed.
+After you search, Engage will prompt you asking if you would like to save your search as a feed.
 Simply, click on the Save Feed button, give a relevant title to your feed and save.

 If you want to further filter your search query, click on the Edit button on the feed to adjust your search.